strangiato/blog-posts/is-my-model-supported-by-vllm/README.md

 Understanding the version of vLLM shipped in each release of RHAII can be critical making informed decisions on which version of RHAII you may require to run your desired model.

-The easiest way to determine which version of vLLM is shipped in each RHAII release is by checking the [Release notes](https://docs.redhat.com/en/documentation/red_hat_ai_inference/3.4/html-single/release_notes/index#rhaii-340-ga-new-vllm-dev-features)
+The easiest way to determine which version of vLLM is shipped in each RHAII release is by checking the [Release notes](https://docs.redhat.com/en/documentation/red_hat_ai_inference/3.4/html-single/release_notes/index#rhaii-340-ga-new-vllm-dev-features).

 RHAII releases a new version about once a month as either a Generally Available (GA) release or an Early Access (EA) release.
 EA releases are not supported but can be used for testing newer models, while GA releases have a seven month support window.
+Moving forward, Red Hat hopes to increase the rate of supported releases of RHAII to make it even easier for customers to the latest version of vLLM.

+### Day Zero Model Support

 Additionally, Red Hat publishes preview releases such as [rhaii-preview/vllm-cuda-rhel9](https://catalog.redhat.com/en/software/containers/rhaii-preview/vllm-cuda-rhel9) which can be used to test the latest releases of vLLM and models, often with day zero support for new models.